Fanny and Alexander: Filming

 Principal photography began in Uppsala, Sweden, lasting from 7 September 1981 to 22 March 1982.
 The filmmakers began shooting around Uppsala streets, which municipal leaders allowed the crew to redecorate.
 Scenes were shot in chronological order, and Guve only learned the thrust of the story was his conflict with his stepfather during production.
 On the first day of photography, Bergman decided to stage a pillow fight, which the apprehensive Wallgren credited for putting her at ease.
 It also endeared the director to the child actors.
 Guve developed a generally amiable relationship with Bergman and later Pernilla Allwin, and Allwin and Guve's habit of playing on bicycles between filming would dirty their costumes and cause the crew to rush to clean them.
 Guve also conflicted with Bergman when he laughed during a shoot, at which point Bergman reprimanded him and said that it was "the most outrageous, the most unprofessional behaviour" he had ever seen.
 While production meant full-time days during the workweek, Guve remained in school by spending the weekend on homework.

 Scenes were shot outside of Uppsala Cathedral, with the crew conflicting with the dean over whether an antenna could be removed.
 For Edvard's house, shooting moved to Upplandsmuseet, Uppsala County's museum.
 For interiors, the same sets in Uppsala and the Swedish Film Institute were used to portray multiple places.

 With Bergman suffering from influenza, his colleagues substituted for him in shooting Oscar's funeral scene with 500 extras and a brass band.
 At one point during production, a crossbeam fell over in the studio and nearly hit Bergman and cinematographer Sven Nykvist.
 Other crew were injured in workplace accidents.
 One injury took place when a male stunt performer portraying the burning Aunt Elsa was actually burned by spilled napalm.
 Much of the production was recorded by Bergman and Arne Carlsson for the 1984 documentary, The Making of Fanny and Alexander.

 Themes and interpretations

 Critic Michiko Kakutani identified Fanny and Alexander as sharing marriage-drama and domestic themes as his Thirst (1949), Scenes from a Marriage (1973) and From the Life of the Marionettes.
-In contrast, academic Linda Haverty expressed surprise at Bergman including fantastical elements such as ghosts and telepathy as they were a departure from the psychological horror of his work in the 1960s and 1970s, for this Bildungsroman story.
+In contrast, academic Linda Haverty expressed surprise at Bergman, including his use of fantastical elements such as ghosts and telepathy as they were a departure from the psychological horror of his work in the 1960s and 1970s, for this Bildungsroman story.
 Professor Frank Gado argued in his 1986 book The Passion of Ingmar Bergman that Fanny and Alexander is "actually two films, which, except that they concern members of the same family, are dramatically separate entities.
 The glow that warmed audiences radiates from only an outer layer; its core is as chilling as any of Bergman's fictions".